KOL and influencer disclosure.

 Tweet 8/8: “#ad”

-The disclosure is at the end of an eight-post thread.
-Many readers will see tweet 1 in isolation.
+Disclosure at the end of an eight-post thread — many see tweet 1 alone.
 Fails identification.

 Video: “3 reasons [exchange] is the best place to earn on stablecoins.”